Jontes-Tech/wakinator/ReadMe.md

 ## How to install (docker)
 Currently there's no docker image avaible, please look back later.

+## What are keys?
+Keys are like passwords, one for each of your devices, that gives access to your wakinator server.

 ## Features
 ### Developer API
 Featuring the easy-to-use developer api, simply HTTP POST to /api/wake with a JSON body like this: